petitapetitio/petitapetitioapi/README.md

 1. push the changes
 2. log on the server (pa) and pull (with my user)
-3. `doas rcctl restart leequotesd`
+3. `doas rcctl restart petitapetitioapi`